AIKIDO | 合氣道

 In the words of the Founder – the aim of Aikido is: ”to unify the mind and body and to promote peace, harmony and cooperation among all beings".

-Although Aikido techniques are most commonly performed empty-handed, Weapons training is an integral part of the curriculum at Mountain Coast Aikikai.
+Although Aikido techniques are most commonly performed empty-handed, Aiki-weapons training is an integral part of the training curriculum in many dojos, including Mountain Coast Aikikai.
 The use of weapons is typically studied for what it can reveal about correct body posture, integrated body movement, the origins of empty-handed techniques, and about the roots of Aikido as a Japanese martial art.

-Iai Batto-ho, "sword-drawing method," is based on Iaido and Iaijutsu.
+Iai Batto-ho, "sword-drawing method," is based on elements of Iaido, Iaijutsu and Kenjutsu.
 The "way of sword-drawing" and other traditional forms of Japanese sword work are studied largely for the same reasons as weapons work with bokken and jyo: for what this reveals about the roots of Aikido as a martial art.

 ZAZEN - Mindfulness and Meditation Practices